NXT Stand & Deliver (2025): Main event

 In the main event, Oba Femi defended the NXT Championship against Je'Von Evans and Trick Williams.
 All men executed their signature offense throughout the match, with Femi dominating most of the time.
 Evans performed a top-rope cutter on Femi for a nearfall.
 Williams pulled the referee out of the ring.
 Femi sent Evans through the barricade.
 Williams performed a Rock Bottom on Femi through the announce table.
 Williams performed the Trick Shot, but as the referee recovered, Femi knocked him out and broke up the pin before three.
 Williams performed the Trick Shot on Evans but Femi performed a Fall from Grace on Williams onto Evans before performing the same move on Evans to retain the title.

 Reception

 Reviewing the show for the Wrestling Observer Newsletter, Dave Meltzer gave the pre-show match 3.25 stars, the NXT North American Championship bout 3.5 stars, the NXT Tag Team Championship bout 4.25 stars, the Women's North American Championship bout 3.5 stars, the DarkState/D'Angelo Family bout 3 stars (the lowest rating of the night), the NXT Women's Championship bout 4 stars, and the NXT Championship bout 4.5 stars (the highest rating of the night).

+The show would later go on to win the 2025 NXT Year-End Award for Best PLE/Show of the Year.